Why are aero wheels faster?

 This video is just an example of aero performance

 The same rider transitioned to a pair of Zipp Wheels and rode for 51 minutes at the same cadence but used only 344 watts of power.

 As you can see from this example.
 The major change was not a massive improvement in speed but the rider was able to ride for twice the duration using less effort and maintain the same speed!

 This is a huge benefit for any endurance athlete that is needing to ride for longer distances, such as Ironman length races.

-In closing, on why are aero wheels faster?
+In closing, why are aero wheels faster?
 Aero wheels are faster due to the reduced drag they contribute to your rides.
 It is definitely something however that benefits anyone riding for distances but probably not as necessary for sprint athletes unless you are truly trying to compete at the top levels.
-Aero wheels excel at shaving seconds off your time and more importantly saving your legs for the run in triathlons as you will have to use less watts of power to maintain the same level of speed.
+Aero wheels excel at shaving seconds off your time and more importantly saving your legs for the run in triathlons as you will have to use fewer watts of power to maintain the same level of speed.

-Additionally they are not something you have to break the bank for!
+Additionally, they are not something you have to break the bank for!
 You can get some very affordable aero wheels if you are looking for your first entry pair.
-Or you can go high end with brands like Zipp and Eagle Wheelsets.
+Or you can go high-end with brands like Zipp and Eagle Wheelsets.